syahanp/random-user-finder/README.md

 ## Setup

 ### Installation
-Clone this repository to your desktop and run `yarn install` to install all the dependencies.
+Please use latest node version, at least version 16 or above Clone this repository to your desktop and run `yarn install` to install all the dependencies.

 Then you can run the development server: